kalilsn/chillstreets/README.md

 To import osm data run `docker compose run backend uv run manage.py update_osm_data`

 This requires a lot of memory and some patience.
 You may need to increase the resources allocated to docker while running it.
-It takes a bit less than 20 minutes on an M1 Pro chip with docker using 12GB/4 CPUs.
+I recommend letting docker use at least 16GB of memory while running this import.
+It usually takes around 20 minutes on my computer (macbook m1 pro chip).

 ### Running the frontend dev server
 Make sure you've installed the dependencies as described above, then from the `frontend` directory, run `npm run dev` to serve it locally at http://localhost:5173/